Skip to main content

 kubectl get pods -n kube-system

-First, install ArgoCD on your cluster:
+Install ArgoCD on the cluster:

 kubectl create namespace argocd